Negro Casas: Personal life

 José Casas is a member of an extensive wrestling family, founded by his father Pepe "Tropi" Casas and also consists of his brothers Erick, who wrestles as "Heavy Metal" and El Felino (Jorge Casas), and a brother who is not a professional wrestler.
 Casas' sister-in-law (Felino's wife) is former Mexican National Women's Champion Princessa Blanca.
-Casas' wife is the daughter of a Panamanian wrestling promoter that Casas once worked for, currently working for CMLL as well, using the ring name Dalys la Caribeña.
+Casas' wife is the daughter of a Panamanian wrestling promoter that Casas once worked for, Dalys la Caribeña.
 His two daughters are training in Olympic style wrestling, also hoping to turn professional one day.
 José Casas does not train his daughters, entrusting that task to Ringo Mendoza, Tony Salazar, Arturo Beristain and Franco Colombo.
-One of Casas' daughters is married to professional wrestler Diamante who works for CMLL.
+One of Casas' daughters is married to professional wrestler Diamante.
 Casas also has two nephews who work as Tiger and Puma, the sons of El Felino.
 Wrestler Canelo Casas is also credited with being a nephew of Negro Casas, but it is unclear if he is the son of Erick Casas or the son of one of their non-wrestling brothers or sisters.

+Casas is a fan of musician Juan Luis Guerra and his band "Los 4:40", which references the highest frequency in music.
+He adopted the nickname "4:40" in homage to them, under the suggestion of lucha journalist & commentator Alfonso Morales.